Heirlooms for the Future

 .
 From the press release about this year's Walk-a-Thon:

 "The Walk-a-Thon was conceived by Grandmother Marjorie Thomas, a retired Navajo educator and former school administrator from Chinle, AZ.
-She is in her mid-70's and has been hampered by a lifelong diabetic condition.
+She is in her mid-70's [now in her mid-80s] and has been hampered by a lifelong diabetic condition.
 Yet she has made a commitment to fulfill a dream of building a youth recreational facility in central Navajo after seeing enough youth violence claiming lives and destroying young families.

 The Walk-a-thon is a four-day 70-mile hike between Chinle, Ganado, and Window Rock, AZ, with three nights of outdoor camping along Arizona highways 191 and 264.
 The walk is open to anyone wishing to participate and is supported by many community volunteers, including various Navajo tribal health and safety programs, Apache County Sheriff Department, Arizona Highway Patrol, Navajo Police Districts, Navajo Veterans, Senior Citizen groups, Indian Health Service units, invited guests, news media,and most important, children of all ages.